Travel guide

 eSIM for North America

 For the United States, Canada, and Mexico, roaming with Spanish operators is among the most expensive there is, so an eSIM here is not a luxury, it's an obvious saving.
-There are combined plans for the United States and Canada, and if your road trip crosses into Mexico, North America plans cover all three countries.
+There are combined plans for the United States and Canada, and if your road trip crosses into Mexico, North America plans that cover all three countries.

 eSIM for Latin America and the Caribbean